kranzky/megahal/README.md

 Example
 -------

-Here is an example conversation transcript:
+Here is an example conversation transcript, taken directly from the `megahal.log` file (which is written each time you interact with MegaHAL):

 ```
 (brain changed to sherlock holmes)